Mayilattam

 Mayilattam is an artistic and religious form of dance performed in the Hindu temples of Tamil Nadu and Kerala in reverence to Murugan, a regional form of the Hindu deity Kartikeya.
-Literally translating as the "peacock dance", the performers seat themselves upon a peacock replica, which is the mount of the deity.
+Mayilattam literally translates as the "peacock dance".
+During the dance, the performers seat themselves upon a peacock replica, which is the mount of the deity.

 Description

 Mayilattam performers wear costumes from head to toe with headdresses and peacock feathers, that can be opened and closed using a thread, and perform specific dances.
-The performers dance on a tall piece of wood attached at the end of their feet.
+The performers dance on tall pieces of wood attached to the ends of their feet.
 This dance is performed in all Murugan temples as a tradition during festivals.

-The number of Mayilattam performers is decreasing due to financial reasons.
-The Mayil Attam dance is thought to have originated in Tamil Nadu, where ladies used to perform it to honor Lord Subrahmanya, also known as Kartikeya or Murugan, the son of Shiva and Parvati.This dance is typically performed by females dressed in the most stunning peacock forms.
+The Mayilattam dance is thought to have originated in Tamil Nadu, where ladies used to perform it to honor Lord Subrahmanya, also known as Kartikeya or Murugan, the son of Shiva and Parvati.
+This dance is typically performed by females dressed in peacock forms.

 This art needs a lot of practice and training.
 During festivals, this dance is performed in all Murugan (Lord Subrahmanya) temples as a custom.